cmhdm/imgui-viewer-py/README.md

 Pyglet is not used for further development -> Pyimgui

 ## Pyimgui
-Pyimgui in combination with GLFW and Open GL is used for further development
+Pyimgui in combination with GLFW and Open GL is used.
+Pyimgui is a python wrapper for imgui (https://pyimgui.readthedocs.io/en/latest/#).
+The main function generates a new window on the desktop with windows inside to display the image.

 ## Zoom and Drag
 Zoom implemented with a dragbar is working. -> imgui-v001.py